Selective Reviews of Bandit Problems in AI via a Statistical View: Introduction

 \end{Example}

+The unknown variance parameter $\sigma^2$ introduces additional challenges in algorithm design and theoretical analysis, as~recently highlighted by~\cite{zhang2023tight}.
+Contextual bandits have vital applications like recommendations, advertising, and~web search, where rewards might be user clicks, video views, or~revenue~\cite{li2019perspective}.

-\subsection{Stochastic Continuum-Armed Bandits}
+\subsection{Stochastic Continuum-Armed~Bandits}

-Stochastic Continuum-Armed Bandits (SCAB, \cite{agrawal1995continuum}) extend the classical $K$-armed bandit problem by allowing the set of possible actions (or arms) to lie in a continuous space $\mathcal{A}$ rather than in a discrete set $\mathcal{A}=[K]$ or $\mathbb{N}$.
-In this framework, the agent aims to find the optimal reward point from a continuous domain, often modeled as an interval or a subset of $\mathbb{R}^d$.
-In statistics, the optimal design in SCAB problems belongs to \textit{optimal design of experiments}(\cite{pukelsheim2006optimal}) and Bayesian optimization \citep{garnett2023bayesian}.
+{Stochastic Continuum-Armed Bandits (SCAB,~\cite{agrawal1995continuum}) extend the classical $K$-armed bandit problem by allowing the set of possible actions (or arms) to lie in a continuous space $\mathcal{A}$ rather than in a discrete set $\mathcal{A}=[K]$ or $\mathcal{A} = \mathbb{N}$.
+To distinguish this continuous action space, we denote it as $D$.
+In~this setting, the~agent seeks to identify the optimal reward point from a continuous domain, typically modeled as an interval or subset of $\mathbb{R}^d$.}

+In statistics, the~optimal design in SCAB problems belongs to {{optimal design of experiments}} \cite{pukelsheim2006optimal} and Bayesian optimization \citep{garnett2023bayesian}.
 Statistical analysis on the data with a continuous domain $\mathcal{A}$ is closely related to functional data analysis.
-The reward function in SCABs is typically assumed to possess a degree of smoothness, meaning that it can be represented as a stochastic process that exhibits regularity over space, such as a Lipschitz-continuous function or a Gaussian process \cite{williams1995gaussian}.
+The~reward function in SCAB is typically assumed to possess a degree of smoothness, meaning that it can be represented as a stochastic process that exhibits regularity over space, such as a Lipschitz-continuous function or a Gaussian process (GP,~\cite{williams1995gaussian}).

-The fundamental objective in SCABs, as in the traditional bandit setting, is to effectively balance \textit{exploration}—sampling from various points in the continuous action space to gather information about the reward function—and \textit{exploitation}—leveraging current knowledge to select actions believed to yield the highest expected reward.
-The continuous nature of the action space introduces additional complexity, as the agent must navigate an infinite number of potential actions, requiring more advanced algorithms for efficient exploration and optimization.
-These methods often rely on the smoothness of the reward function to guide the search for optimal actions while minimizing cumulative regret.
+The fundamental objective in SCAB, as~in the traditional bandit setting, is to effectively balance \textit{{exploration}}—sampling from various points in the continuous action space to gather information about the reward function—and \textit{{exploitation}}—leveraging current knowledge to select actions believed to yield the highest expected reward.
+The~continuous nature of the action space introduces additional complexity, as~the agent must navigate an infinite number of potential actions, requiring more advanced algorithms for efficient exploration and optimization.
+These methods often rely on the smoothness of the reward function to guide the search for optimal actions while minimizing cumulative~regret.

-Formally, we focus on the \textit{sequential optimization} of an unknown reward function $f: D \rightarrow \mathbb{R}$.
-In each round $t$, the process unfolds as follows:
+Formally, we focus on the {{sequential optimization}} of an unknown reward function $f: D \rightarrow \mathbb{R}$ as follows: